MapsPeople/docs/src/ios/v3/guides/directions/directions-wayfinding-instructions.md

 [See the sample in RouteSegmentsController.swift](https://github.com/MapsIndoors/MapsIndoorsIOS/blob/master/Example/DemoSamples/Advanced%20Directions/RouteSegmentsController.swift)

-## Create a controller that renders a map and utilizes interaction between a route rendered on the map and the selected instructions
+## Create a Controller That Renders a Map and Utilizes Interaction Between a Route Rendered on the Map and the Selected Instructions

 Start by creating a controller class `AdvancedDirectionsController` that inherits from `UIViewController`